Saying Goodbye To Chile ~ David Archuleta

 Soon, David’s time spent in Chile will become part of his past.
 He will be busy with all sorts of plans for new music, touring, family, friends, catching up with fans and going out for Pad Thai.
 If he feels sad about saying goodbye to Chile and the people he met there, I hope he also feels content that he made a difference in their lives.
 He has certainly made a difference in ours.

 This entry was posted on Friday, February 21, 2014 at 8:07 PM and is filed under @DavidArchie, David Archuleta.
 Tagged: #DA2014, Andes Mountains, Chile, empanadas, making a difference, missing him, Mission, saying goodbye, We'll Be Here, We're still here.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.